Originally published in Kiwi Families online parenting resource.

 “If you’re concerned about your children’s future in a tough world, the best preparation you can give them is psychological health, which can only occur when they are treated with love, trust and respect.
 Children who feel self-confident, proud and powerful stand a far better chance of thriving, and even of changing our oppressive society.” - Dr. Aletha Solter PhD, author of four parenting books.

 Meeting our children’s emotional needs is one of the biggest challenges of parenting.
-To stay calm and connected when our children experience strong emotions takes a lot of energy.
+To stay calm and connected when our children experience strong emotions takes a lot of energy to put it mildly!
 It’s important that parents don’t neglect their own emotional needs.
 Not only is it not selfish to find ways to reduce your stress, to access more support, more comfort, more kindness and empathy for your struggles, these are responsible mature proactive choices that bring more balance and support to your whole family system.

 You might also enjoy reading: